How to Manage Windows LAPS with Intune

 The Windows LAPS event logs can be found in Event Viewer under Event Viewer > Application and Services Log > Microsoft > Windows > LAPS node.

-The below event log shows that LAPS successfully updated the local admin account with the new password.
+The event log below shows that LAPS successfully updated the local admin account with the new password.

 Event Log: Local admin password updated